mennovf/FPGAHackathon2023/README.md

 I registered with two other friends but for life reasons they both had to drop out near the beginning of the competition.
 Despite this I completed 7 of the 10 tasks because it was fun and I wanted to learn.
 For this reason I also decided not to spend the full 24 hours on this competition but only my free time.

 ## The tasks
-There were ten tasks related to the theme of rescueing a Mars colony town which suffered from technical problems.
+There were ten tasks related to the theme of rescuing a Mars colony town which suffered from technical problems.
 We were handed a Quartus project with a project already set-up with lots of scaffolding for the judge system.
-This made it so we could focus on small self-contained problems which made it a whole lot easier.
+This made it so we could focus on small self-contained problems which made it a lot easier.
 On top of that, there were no requirements or points to win for efficient implementations.
 It is still more fun to aim for one though.
 I have only had experience with VHDL, but the template solutions were written in SystemVerilog.
 Luckily the provided scaffolding made this no problem.
 It turns out that there's pretty much a 1-to-1 mapping between VHDL and SystemVerilog at least when it comes down to actual implementations.
 I can image the differences are much larger for project organisation and validation.
 The tasks themselves weren't difficult either.
 Solving them in a regular programming language would take just a couple minutes.
 The more difficult part was getting it to run on an fpga e.g. timing constraints, pipelining and math with real numbers.